 Networks start to form already at a very early career stage, for example at high school, trough studies, even in hobbies and of course later in working life.
 Networks build on trust so be patient, it takes time to build lasting networks.

 Even though professional networks are important, all personal networks matter.
 It´s good to get involved with people also in other areas of life.
 If you are new in the country, it can sometimes be easier to start with other social networks than the professional ones.
-Remember that everyone you meet, new friends, neighbors, team mates etc. all have their own personal and professional networks.
+Remember that everyone you meet, new friends, neighbours, team mates etc. all have their own personal and professional networks.
 You never know who they might be able to connect you with.

 Here are few good readings about hidden job markets and about the importance of networks in Finland: